frc3946/Utilities/README.md

-Utility classes for FRC robots.
+3946's Utility classes for the First Robotics Competition.

-It is recommended that you add a package for these.
-A commented out package (org.usfirst.frc3946.Utilities) is able to be uncommented in every file for easy addition (just move into the proper directory structure).
+To use these classes, you should be able to simply copy the org directory into your Netbeans (or Eclipse) project.